 BIS 417 Paris: The City and Its History Explores the issues of urban culture and history in the city of Paris.
-Uses pertinent primary and secondary texts to explore why Paris has been regarded as the jewel of European cities and what constitutes its sense of place.
-(5) VLPA/I&S
+Uses pertinent primary and secondary texts to

 BIS 418 Masculinity, Homoeroticism, and Queer Theory in American Culture Exploration of the shifting and contradictory images and ideas of masculinity in American culture, focusing especially on the way masculinities are constructed in relations between men.
 Emphasizes advanced methods in American Studies.
 (5) VLPA